-Show and Tell - Prepare convincing documentation that shows how you have made or saved the company money, so your employer can see what a good investment it is for the company to keep you on board and well compensated, despite the economy.
+- Show and Tell - Prepare convincing documentation that shows how you have made or saved the company money, so your employer can see what a good investment it is for the company to keep you on board and well compensated, despite the economy.

-Increase Your Value - Search out fast and free (or low cost) training that will boost your earning power.
+- Increase Your Value - Search out fast and free (or low cost) training that will boost your earning power.
 Employers will pay more if you can bring more skills to the table and fill a need they would otherwise have to hire someone else to handle.
-A few places to check are employer-sponsored training, Internet courses at sites like free-ed.net, the American Management Association amanet.org, your local community college, or the local library or bookstore.
+A few places to check are employer-sponsored training, Internet courses at sites like free-ed.net, the American Management Association, your local community college, or the local library or bookstore.
 Remember that learning a new skill is more important than where you learn it.

-Be Creative - If funds for salary increases are tight, there may be other options that are easier for your employer to offer, but still help your bottom line.
+- Be Creative - If funds for salary increases are tight, there may be other options that are easier for your employer to offer, but still help your bottom line.
 For example, better benefits such as including family in full medical if they aren't already covered, use of a company vehicle, or company stock.

-Make a Deal They Can't Refuse - (no, not a Sopranos-style raise!)
+- Make a Deal They Can't Refuse - (no, not a Sopranos-style raise!)
 Suggest a bonus that ties in to more money or productivity for the company as well.
 It can be based on meeting a personal target or a company-wide goal, but either way, it means the company wins, too, when you get more money.
 Something most savvy employers will see the benefit of offering, even when times are tough.

-Give Yourself a Raise - If the business you work for has been hit hard by the economy, you may not be looking at the bigger picture.
+- Give Yourself a Raise - If the business you work for has been hit hard by the economy, you may not be looking at the bigger picture.
 You may want to consider a career move to another sector.
 Many industries are in a growth mode, for example health care and security (real world and cyber-security).
-When we say America is in a "down" economy, keep in mind that we are still the most prosperous nation in the world and people in other countries would give anything to live in this great country.
+Even when America is in a "down" economy, keep in mind that we are still the most prosperous nation in the world and people in other countries would give anything to live in this great country.
 Another option is creating a business of your own.
 Start small and build.
 Michael Dell started Dell computers with $1,000 and did business from his dorm room, and Hewlett Packard started in a garage.
-America is still, after all, the land of opportunity - "Down" economy or not.
+America is still, after all, the land of opportunity - "down" economy or not.